Deep-Agents/0/_posts/2019-12-5-deep-pommerman.md

 title: Solving Pommerman with Deep Reinforcement Learning
 ---

 Reinforcement learning has been used to solve a number of challenging games recently.
 That said, there are many games that are as of yet unsolved or require a lot of domain knowledge in order to create intelligent agents.
 Pommerman, a bomberman clone ([further described here](/pom_info/)) provides a simple environment with fun and intuitive dynamics which are surprisingly deep.
+In Pommerman, players must place bombs to destroy boxes and each other.
+Bombs are all timed, blowing up after a short time.
+When time runs out or only 1 team/player is left, the game ends.
+More information on the details of the Pommerman environment and annual NeurIPS competition can be found [at the official website](https://www.pommerman.com/).

 # Problem Summary